What are Strongman Exercises and Why Should You Try Them?

 Old-timey strongmen were also huge fans of using thick bars to get a lot of forearm muscle mass, and while a lot of us still do today, it’s not always easy to find thick dumbbells or thick handles in your average gym equipment.
 Check out our Grenadier Grips for an easy workaround and use it on dumbbells, bars, pull-up rigs, and cable attachments in any gym.

-Whether doing these exercises in a gym or in the great outdoors, don’t forget to wear protective gear and accessories like lifting belts, and gloves, wraps, sleeves, and straps to get proper support and to avoid injury – and needless to say, to also look super cool while doing it!
+Whether doing these exercises in a gym or in the great outdoors, don’t forget to wear protective gear and accessories like lifting belts, and to get proper support and to avoid injury – and needless to say, to also look super cool while doing it!